matus-kocik/django-template/README.md

 5. Install dependencies using UV Astral:

     ```bash
-    uv install
+    uv pip install --requirements pyproject.toml
     ```

     **Note:** UV Astral automatically creates and manages virtual environments for your project.
+You don’t need to activate it manually.

 6. **Check Python Interpreter and Environment**

-    After installing dependencies, verify that the correct Python interpreter is being used and that the UV Astral environment is properly configured.
+    After installing dependencies, verify that the correct Python interpreter is being used.

     To check your Python version: